 Ahead of me, a beautiful Black woman bounds into view, her long legs stretching in an eye-catching way that drags my gaze to her high, tight ass, just in time to realize she’s not alone, and the lighter brown-skinned man she’s running toward doesn’t appreciate this white boy ogling her.

-I give him a shameless grin and sprint past them.
+I give him a shameless grin and glide past them.
 No harm, no foul.